MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointExperts/experts-admin/email-notifications-sent-for-scheduled-data-refresh-failures-in-power-pivot.md

 localization_priority: Normal
 ---

-# Email notifications aren't sent for scheduled data refresh failures in Power Pivot for SharePoint 2016
+# Email notifications aren't sent for scheduled data refresh failures in PowerPivot

 You may encounter an issue that email notifications aren't sent for scheduled data refresh failures in PowerPivot workbooks in Power Pivot for SharePoint 2016.